mdang/ga-lessons/js-functions/README.md

 A variable that is declared outside a function definition is a **global** variable, and its value is accessible and modifiable throughout your program.
 A variable that is declared inside a function definition is **local**.

-- Scope has to do with where identifiers are defined (not where they are executed).
-This is why JavaScript is said to have lexical scope, which essentially means you can read the code where variables are defined and know the scope of the variable.
+Scope has to do with where identifiers are defined (not where they are executed).
+This is why JavaScript is said to have lexical scope, which essentially means you can see where variables are defined within code and know the scope of the variable.

+Rules of scope:

+- Scopes can be nested within one another
+- Inner scopes can see outward, but outward scopes cannot see inward
+- When looking for an identifier, JS starts in the most immediate scope, and moves outward until it finds something
+- When creating a variable without the var keyword, that variable's scope is global
+- When using the var keyword to declare a variable, that variable's scope is the local scope where it was declared
+- Arguments to functions become a part of that function's local scope
+- Anytime a function is declared, a new scope is created
-- When we declare variables inside a function, those variables will only be accessible from within that function.
-This is known as scope.
+- When we declare variables inside a function, those variables will only be accessible from within that function
-- By nature, variables declared and defined within a function are created and destroyed as soon as the function starts and stops.
+- By nature, variables declared and defined within a function are created and destroyed as soon as the function starts and stops
 - When a variable is declared **outside a function**, it is referred to as a **global variable**.
-A global variable has global scope, which means *all scripts and functions on a web page can access it*.
+A global variable has global scope, which means *all scripts and functions on a web page can access it*
-- When we have a variable with local scope, *it cannot be referenced outside of that function*.

 ### Memory Usage